What is the meaning of Employee Engagement?

 Empowerment and autonomy

-The degree of autonomy and self-governance someone has in decision-making, task execution, and role responsibilities determines these values.
-Empower your workers.
-Give them space to manage workloads and prioritize innovation and experimentation.
-Provide staff with opportunities and stretch tasks for personal growth.
+The level of autonomy in decision-making, task execution, and role responsibilities shapes these values.
+Empower your employees by giving them the freedom to manage their own workloads.
+Encourage them to prioritize innovation and experimentation.
+Provide opportunities and challenging tasks that promote personal growth.

 Accountability

 This is about delivering on commitment.
 When people are held accountable for their work, the organization establishes a culture of trust.
 There is an expectation that everyone will do their jobs.
-People, and organizations, succeed.
-Ideas to increase accountability include communicating clear expectations, identifying problem areas, handling disagreements with maturity and grace, and discussing professional and personal goals with personnel.
-Practice accountability.
-Make it a habit.
+To boost accountability, set clear expectations, address problems, handle disagreements gracefully, and discuss both professional and personal goals.
+Make accountability a habit.

 Communication